tylerkimbell12/CSCI_2275_Final/README.md

 ----------------------------------------
 **System Requirements:**

-Tested on both macOS and Windows, althgouh some modification is needed to run on specific platforms, see known bugs.
+Tested on both macOS and Windows

 ----------------------------------------
 **Team Members:**